-- (b-2) Notwithstanding Subsection (a) or (b), the parties may extend the 30-day period described by those subsections for a period not to exceed 30 days if: - (1) the applicant requests the extension in writing to the municipal authority responsible for approving plats or the governing body of the municipality, as applicable; and - (2) the municipal authority or governing body, as applicable, approves the extension request. - (c) If a plan or plat is approved, the municipal authority giving the approval shall endorse the plan or plat with a certificate indicating the approval.
-The certificate must be signed by: - (1) the authority's presiding officer and attested by the authority's secretary; or - (2) a majority of the members of the authority. - (d) If the municipal authority responsible for approving plats fails to approve, approve with conditions, or disapprove a plan or plat within the prescribed period, the authority on the applicant's request shall issue a certificate stating the date the plan or plat was filed and that the authority failed to act on the plan or plat within the period.
+- (A) the applicant requests the extension in writing to the municipal authority responsible for approving plats or the governing body of the municipality, as applicable; and - (B) the municipal authority or governing body, as applicable, approves the extension request; or - (2) Chapter 2007, Government Code, requires the municipality to perform a takings impact assessment in connection with the plan or plat. - (c) If a plat is approved, the municipal authority giving the approval shall endorse the plat with a certificate indicating the approval.
+The certificate must be signed by:

+- (1) the authority's presiding officer and attested by the authority's secretary; or - (2) a majority of the members of the authority. - (d) If the municipal authority responsible for approving plats fails to approve, approve with conditions, or disapprove a plat within the prescribed period, the authority on the applicant's request shall issue a certificate stating the date the plat was filed and that the authority failed to act on the plat within the period.
 The certificate is effective in place of the endorsement required by Subsection (c). - (e) The municipal authority responsible for approving plats shall maintain a record of each application made to the authority and the authority's action taken on it.
 On request of an owner of an affected tract, the authority shall certify the reasons for the action taken on an application.